 If you’re not from a Eurozone country, then the best (and cheapest) way will be to use a money transfer service such as CurrencyFair or Transferwise to make this transfer.
 Check out this short PDF guide from Transferwise to show you step by step how to make your transfer.

 Both options are much cheaper than using your bank.
 They don’t charge commission and will also give you the interbank exchange rate.
-CurrencyFair will also waive the fee for your first 3 transfers using the links in this article, so you’re off to the races!
+CurrencyFair will also waive the fee for your first 3 transfers using the links in this article.

-Even though you don’t live here, you still have to pay.
-Although the consequences if you don’t will differ depending on your situation…
+Even though you don’t live here, you still have to pay (obviously).
+Although the consequences if you don’t will differ, depending on your situation…

 For fines passed onto you by rental car companies, they will typically forward the fine onto you and charge you anything from €25 and €40 for the privilege as an “administration fee” (or pocket lining, if you will).
 They will not only chase you to pay their admin fee but also pass on details of the registered driver to the authorities if you don’t pay up.

 If you have an EU or Swiss registered car and you received the fine while travelling through Germany to another country, then most European Union countries have reciprocity agreements with one another.

 Fines don’t get written off, so you’re kind of at the mercy of how belligerent a police officer or municipality (depending on the severity of the offence) wants to be in chasing this up.